meppega/DnHRegistrySynchronizer/README.md

 # DnHRegistrySynchronizer
 A test project to synchronize select Helm and Docker registries from public ones - to private ones.

+> Remember about the line endings of .sh scripts!

 ## running project

 local registry